-Research Articles (up to ~4500 words, including references, notes and captions, or ~5 printed pages) are expected to present a major advance.
+Research Articles (up to ~4500 words, including references, notes and captions–corresponds to ~5 printed pages in the journal) are expected to present a major advance.
 Research Articles include an abstract, an introduction, up to six figures or tables, sections with brief subheadings, and about 40 references.
 Materials and Methods should be included in supplementary materials, which should also include information needed to support the paper's conclusions.

-Reports (up to ~2500 words including references, notes and captions or ~3 printed pages) present important new research results of broad significance.
+Reports (up to ~2500 words including references, notes and captions–corresponds to ~3 printed pages in the journal) present important new research results of broad significance.
 Reports should include an abstract, an introductory paragraph, up to four figures or tables, and about 30 references.
-Materials and Methods should usually be included in supplementary materials, which should also include information needed to support the paper's conclusions.
+Materials and Methods should be included in supplementary materials, which should also include information needed to support the paper's conclusions.

-Commentary Science's Insight section presents analysis by scientists and other experts on issues of interest to Science readers.
-With the exception of Letters and Comments, most items in these sections are commissioned by the editors, but unsolicited contributions are welcome.
-Perspective and Policy Forums should include an abstract.
-Commentary material may be peer-reviewed at the Editors' discretion.
+Science's Insights section presents analysis by scientists and other experts on issues of interest to Science readers.
+With the exception of Letters, eLetters, and Technical Comments, most items in this section are commissioned by the editors, but unsolicited contributions are welcome.
+Perspectives and Policy Forums should include an abstract.
+Commentary material may be peer reviewed at the Editors' discretion.

 - Perspectives (up to 1000 words plus 1 figure) highlight recent exciting research, but do not primarily discuss the author's own work.
-They may provide context for the findings within a field or explain potential interdisciplinary significance.
-Perspectives commenting on papers in Science should add a dimension to the research and not merely be a summary of the experiments done in the paper.
-Although many of the Perspectives that comment on research published in Science are solicited, we welcome inquiries regarding new advances and fresh insights.
-As these are meant to express a personal viewpoint, with rare exceptions, Perspectives should have no more than two authors
+They may provide context for the findings within a field or explain potential interdisciplinary importance.
+Perspectives that comment on papers in Science should add a dimension to the research and not merely be a summary of the experiments described in the paper.
+Although many Perspectives that comment on research published in Science are solicited, we welcome inquiries regarding new advances and fresh insights.
+As these are meant to express a personal viewpoint, with rare exceptions, Perspectives should have no more than two authors.

-- Policy Forum (1000 to 2000 words, 1-2 figures, and up to 15 references) presents issues related to the intersections between science and society that have policy implications.
+- Policy Forums (1000 to 2000 words, 1-2 figures, and up to 15 references) presents issues related to the intersections between science and society that have policy implications.

 - Letters (up to 300 words) discuss material published in Science in the last 3 months or issues of general interest.
 Letters should be submitted through our Manuscript Submission and Information Portal (https://cts.sciencemag.org).
 Letters may be reviewed.
 The author of a paper in question is usually given an opportunity to reply.
-Letters are not routinely acknowledged and letter writers are not consulted before publication.
+Letter submissions are acknowledged upon receipt by Science’s automatic system, but letter writers are not always consulted before publication.
 Letters are subject to editing for clarity and space.
-Letters rejected for print publication may be posted as online comments.
+Letters rejected for print publication may be posted as eLetters.

-- Comments.
-Brief online comments can be submitted on papers or news stories published in Science immediately after print publication.
-Comments are submitted from the full-text view on the Science web-site and will be evaluated promptly and if accepted, posted with the article.
-Authors are identified and must agree to our terms and conditions http://comments.sciencemag.org/terms
+- eLetters are brief online comments that can be submitted in response to papers or news stories published in Science. eLetters are submitted on the Science website, evaluated, and posted with the article if accepted.
+Authors are identified and must agree to our terms and conditions (http://www.sciencemag.org/about/terms-service).